Languid, laconic, brilliant

-The languid, laconic David Gower was the most graceful English batsman of recent decades, and from the moment he swivelled to pull his first ball in Test cricket - from Pakistan's Liaqat Ali at Edgbaston in 1978 - for four, he was the aesthete's choice of England batsman.
-And despite his penchant for the lazy waft outside off stump, Gower was no fair-weather performer.
+David Gower, born today, was the most graceful English batter of recent decades, and from the moment he swivelled to pull his first ball in Test cricket - from Pakistan's Liaqat Ali at Edgbaston in 1978 - for four, he was the aesthete's choice of England batter.
+Despite his penchant for the lazy waft outside off stump, Gower was no fair-weather performer.
 His captaincy career was distinctly chequered: he presided over a dreamy Ashes campaign (3-1 in 1985) and an utterly disastrous one (0-4 in 1989), a famous victory in India (2-1 in 1984-85) and a couple of blackwashes at the hands of West Indies.
-His strained relationship with Graham Gooch led to Gower being dropped in 1992, after which he pursued a career in television, though not before he had stroked Aqib Javed through the covers at Old Trafford to become England's top Test run-scorer, a record he held for a year before Gooch jogged past him.
+His strained relationship with Graham Gooch led to Gower being dropped in 1992, after which he pursued a career in television, though not before he had stroked Aaqib Javed through the covers at Old Trafford to become England's top Test run scorer, a record he held for a year before Gooch jogged past him.

 The three Ws made centuries in the same innings of a drawn fifth Test in Jamaica, where a total of six hundreds were scored.
 Frank Worrell batted for nine and a half hours for his 237, Everton Weekes made 109 and Clyde Walcott 118.
 For India, Polly Umrigar weighed in with a hundred.
 Only spinners found success on the track: Alf Valentine took five in the first innings and Subhash Gupte and Vinoo Mankad five each when West Indies batted.
 The hosts were set 181 to get in 135 minutes but they didn't go for the chase (they were already one-up in the five-match series).
 In the second innings Weekes passed George Headley's 1929-30 record of 703 runs in a Test series in the West Indies.

-England's tour of the Caribbean ended with defeat in the fourth Test in Jamaica, the first time that any England side had gone through a tour without winning one first-class match.
-The 36-year-old debutant fast bowler Hines Johnson took 10 wickets for West Indies and Everton Weekes scored his maiden century, in his fourth Test.
+England's tour of the Caribbean ended with defeat in the fourth Test, in Jamaica, the first time that any England side had gone through a tour without winning one first-class match.
+Thirty-six-year-old debutant fast bowler Hines Johnson took ten wickets for West Indies and Everton Weekes scored his maiden century, in his fourth Test.
 It was also England captain Gubby Allen's last Test, at the age of 45 years, 245 days - their second-oldest leader after WG Grace.

-Vikram Solanki, born today, played 51 ODIs for England.
+Vikram Solanki, born today, played 51 ODIs for England, but might be best remembered as the answer to the question: "Who was the first Supersub in cricket?"
+Solanki replaced Simon Jones in an ODI against Australia in 2005 under the short-lived rule.
 He was expected to break into the Test side soon after he made his debut for Worcestershire as a 16-year-old, but a string of disappointing one-day performances put that on permanent hold.
 In 2003 he was recalled to the one-day side and scored a 108-ball 106 against South Africa at The Oval.
 And though that was followed by a string of low scores, he made it to the 2004 Champions Trophy squad.
-In 2005 he was made captain of Worcestershire, for whom he had been churning out runs for 10 years.
-He played his last one-dayer in 2006.
+Solanki played his last one-day-international in 2006.

 Zimbabwe fast bowler Mluleki Nkala, born today, shot to fame by dismissing Sachin Tendulkar with his second ball in international cricket - in an ODI in Bulawayo in 1998.
 Two years later he took 5 for 104 on Test debut at Trent Bridge.
 In 50 ODIs between 1998 and 2006, he never bettered his 3 for 12 against West Indies in Sydney in 2001.